Solve the annoying problem of getting no sound out of your Bluetooth headphones even when it’s connected

 - Click on Sound, Video, and Game Controllers.

-How to Fix Bluetooth headphones connected but no sound in Android
+How to Fix Bluetooth Headphones Connected but No Sound in Android

-Android dominates the worldwide market share in terms of users at more than 80% — which means there’s a good chance you’re using one.
-If you can’t hear anything from your Bluetooth headphones when you connect it to your Android phone, the following tips could help you fix that.
+If you can’t hear anything from your Bluetooth headphones when you connect them to your Android phone, the following tips could help you fix that.

 Turn up your media volume